Too Many Filters, Not Enough Depth

 Painful to watch and not what the poster promised

 Things I liked1 The poster.
 I thought I'd finally watch a real rom com with mature actors and a classic premise.
 My illusions were shattered right away.
-After the first episode each episode was a cringe fest and I started hate everyone with each passing episode.
+After the first episode each episode was a cringe fest and I started hating everyone with each passing episode.

 Things I hated